-- Class 1 cross-sections are those which can form a plastic hinge with the rotation capacity required from plastic analysis without reduction of the resistance
+- Class 1 cross-sections are those which can form a plastic hinge with the rotation capacity required for plastic analysis without reduction of the resistance

 - Class 2 cross-sections are those which can develop their plastic moment resistance, but have limited rotation capacity because of local buckling